DataJuggler/DBCompare/README.md

 <a href='https://youtu.be/13HipAOyAqU'>This is the most recent video on YouTube:</a>

+I just rented a virtual machine, so soon I am going to build a DB Compare online.

+It will be easy to build the Azure to Azure comparision, for the comparision of your home machine vs an Azure I haven't figure that out yet.
+Suggestions anyone?

 This project now has Git Hub Pages setup.
 Book mark this and I will try and keep it up to date with the latest news:

 <a href='https://datajuggler.github.io/DBCompare/'>DB Compare Home - Git Hub Pages</a>